OpsCompass/docs/labs/Lab02:OpsCompass-ComplianceAnalysis-KnowYourScore.md

-# Lab 02: OpsCompass - Compliance Analysis - Know Your Score
+# Lab 02: Compliance Analysis - Know Your Score
-# Use OpsCompass Core Flows to Identify Compliance Issues, Export Reports, and Remediate or Apply a Policy Exception
+## Use OpsCompass Core Flows to Identify Compliance Issues, Export Reports, and Remediate or Apply a Policy Exception

 1a.)
 Identify and export all your high severity issues in the "Production" environment.
 1b.)
 Identify and export all your issues with storage accounts and network security groups across all environments.
   - [Knowledge Base Assistance](https://kb.opscompass.com/knowledge/export-compliance-report-all-resources)

 2.)
 Quickly identify how many ports are open across the entire tenant,  the name of the subscription(s) that they are in, and when the issue was first detected.